Bucks take G League Ignite wing MarJon Beauchamp at No. 24 - WHIZ News

 That makes it important that Beauchamp emerges as a quality player as the Bucks attempt to lengthen their championship window.

-The 21-year-old is regarded as a strong defensive player.
-Beauchamp averaged 15.1 points and 5.8 rebounds for the Ignite this season.
+The 21-year-old Beauchamp is regarded as a strong defensive player.
+He averaged 15.1 points for the Ignite this season.

-He was the second Ignite player to get drafted, as Dyson Daniels went eighth overall to the New Orleans Pelicans.
-Beauchamp credited his time with the Ignite for helping him develop into a first-round pick.
+Beauchamp and the Bucks believes his time the G League will help prepare him for the NBA.
+Beauchamp says that experience makes him “feel like I’m a step ahead of people coming in.”

-“I feel like I found myself,” Beauchamp said.
-“I found new ways in my game, not just on the court but off the court, building good habits and really just finding a defensive motor and learning the defensive terminology.
-I’d give that advice to any kid who wants to be a pro.
-I feel like I’m a step ahead of people coming in.”
+“College basketball is hard too, but the G League is a whole different level,” Horst said.
+“So he played against NBA level or pro level players at many different times.
+And I thought throughout the year, he got better as the season went on finding his spots, finding his rhythm, finding his confidence,”

 Beauchamp came to the Ignite after averaging 30.7 points, 10.5 rebounds and 4.8 assists at Yakima (Washington) Valley College in a pandemic-shortened season.